openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Advantage and Disadvantage with Attribute Scores of Zero

-When attempting an action with an attribute score of zero, you cannot accrue advantage or disadvantage.
-Your character is already so inept at the action that he cannot capitalize on opportunities or be held back any further from hindrances.
+When attempting an action with an attribute score of zero, you cannot accrue advantage or disadvantage greater than 1.
+Your character is already so inept at the action that he cannot capitalize on cumulative circumstancial help or hindrances.

 ### Assigning Advantage and Disadvantage